Disclaimer – This post includes affiliate links

-Do you ever wonder if I ever actually cook for myself?
-I do often get asked if I always eat out, and the answer in no. I’m lucky enough to be able to eat out often (sometimes a couple of times a week) but that leaves a lot of time for me to whip up some great dishes in the kitchen.
+Do you ever wonder if I ever cook for myself?
+I often get asked if I always eat out, and the answer in no. I’m lucky enough to be able to eat out often but I. still love to whip up some great dishes in the kitchen.
 Often I go for easy dishes – pasta, fajitas, bolognese (student essentials, am I right?!).
-However, I do try to be more adventurous because 1) I love food and 2) It gives me something to look forward to after a long day at work.
+However, I do try to be more adventurous because I love food and it gives me something to look forward to after a long day at work.

 - 1 tbsp sunflower or rapeseed oil

-- 1 portion rice noodles (thin and flat ones are the best)
+- 1 portion rice noodles thin and flat ones are best

 - 1 tbsp soy sauce

 - 1 tbsp crushed peanuts